 Overall, the Co-Neutrals observed substantial efforts to support youth reconnecting with their birth parents and family members and seeking out potential life-long legal, permanent connections.
 Records showed these efforts often continued despite a youth's mental health, behavioral or developmental challenges or expressed ambivalence or opposition to legal permanency.
-Contact notes from PP and YTS workers and Multi-Level Staffings also showed significant effort to support the youth's placement stability and plan for transitional services to adulthood.
+Contact notes from PP and YTS workers and Multi-Level Staffings also showed significant efforts to support the youth's placement stability and plan for transitional services to adulthood.

-While legal permanency was often discussed by all parties, this case review surfaced some trends that appeared to act as barriers or possible missed opportunities to potential legal permanency.
-In the case records, the Co-Neutrals observed the following recurring issues related to DHS practice and efforts on behalf of the 45 youth who were reviewed:
+While legal permanency was often discussed by all parties, this case review surfaced some missed opportunities to potential legal permanency.
+In the case records, the Co-Neutrals observed the following recurring issues related to DHS practice and efforts on behalf of the 36 youth who were reviewed:

 - Youth's record appeared to show a lack of use of mediation or other consensus-building techniques to work through the youth's or prospective permanent family's concerns when permanency seemed possible with a particular family.
-(19 youth) - Youth's record appeared to show a lack of advanced planning and service support to transition and prepare a youth and family for a new, prospective permanent placement.
-(18 youth) - Youth's record appeared to show a lack of urgency to advance to legal permanency (15 youth) - Youth's record appeared to show that there was a good prospect or possibility to establish legal guardianship with kin, non-relative kin, or a long-term family placement.
-(14 youth) - Youth's record in two cases showed a legal barrier where it appeared the issue could have been resolved if addressed with more focus and timeliness.
-(2 youth)
+(9 youth) - Youth's record appeared to show a lack of advanced planning and service support to transition and prepare a youth and family for a new, prospective permanent placement.
+(12 youth) - Youth's record appeared to show a lack of urgency to advance to legal permanency.
+(7 youth) - Youth's record appeared to show that there was a good prospect or possibility to establish legal guardianship with kin, non-relative kin, or a long-term family placement.
+(7 youth) - Youth's record showed a legal barrier where it appeared the issue could have been resolved if addressed with more focus and timeliness.
+(3 youth)

-The Co-Neutrals observed two other broad areas for DHS to consider for practice improvements.
+Based on their case review of youth who aged out under the 6.4 measure last period, the Co-Neutrals observed and discussed with DHS two other broad areas for practice improvements.
 First, the Co-Neutrals found that staff in numerous instances did not clearly document the final resolution of efforts to explore kinship options as possible permanent placements.
-DHS has a well-developed "connections"

-section and screens in KIDS to allow staff to document and track who these individuals are, the last time they were contacted, their level of response and their level of interest in being a connection for the youth.
+DHS has a well-developed "connections" section and screens in KIDS to allow staff to document and track who these individuals are, the last time they were contacted, their level of response and their level of interest in being a connection for the youth.
 However, the connections screens in KIDS are not consistently used.
-It is important that contacts with connections are well-documented and tracked (especially for continuity when there are caseworker changes) to maximize opportunities for permanency.
+It is important that contacts with connections are well-documented and tracked (especially for continuity when there are caseworker changes) to maximize opportunities for permanency and potential life-long connections.

-The Co-Neutrals also found the state can make better use of YTS workers.
+The Co-Neutrals also found the state can enhance the role of YTS workers.
 It appears that the majority of YTS workers engage their assigned 6.4 youth in the foundational elements of the WWK work of identifying connections, completing statewide staffings and talking with the youth around their feelings towards legal permanency.
 At the same time, it appears there may be additional opportunities for the YTS to have a greater role in championing legal permanency for this population.
-Given the relationship that YTS workers work to build with the youth, it appears that they are often in a unique position to help youth and an identified family work through concerns - mediating tensions and fears - that may be holding up a full commitment to legal permanency.
+Given the relationship that YTS workers seek to build with the youth, it appears that they are often in a unique position to help youth and an identified family work through concerns - mediating tensions and fears - that may be holding up a full commitment to legal permanency.
+DHS reported that in July 2023, just after the end of this report period, DHS began to revamp the role of the YTS workers, with an enhanced focus on guiding each youth's case to legal permanency and sharing more of this responsibility with the assigned permanency planning caseworker.